Xi to host first China-Central Asia summit this month - ExBulletin

 Xi to host first China-Central Asia summit this month

-BEIJING, China — President Xi Jinping will host a two-day summit with leaders of five Central Asian countries next week, Beijing said Monday, as China strives to increase its influence in the region.
+Chinese President Xi Jinping will host a two-day summit with leaders of five Central Asian countries next week, Beijing announced on May 8, as China strives to increase its influence in the region.

 Leaders of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan are expected to attend the China-Central Asia Summit from May 18 to 19, the Chinese Foreign Ministry said.

-The summit in the city of Xi’an is the first of its kind, according to Chinese state media, and will focus on strengthening economic and diplomatic relations with Beijing.
+The summit in the historic city of Xi’an on the ancient Silk Road is the first of its kind since the establishment of official relations 31 years ago, according to the ministry, and will focus on strengthening economic relations and diplomatic with Beijing.

 China, the world’s second largest energy consumer, has invested billions of dollars to exploit natural gas reserves in Central Asia.

-Rail links connecting China to Europe criss-cross the region and are key to the success of Xi’s trillion-dollar global infrastructure project, the Belt and Road Initiative.
+Rail links from China to Europe criss-cross the region and are key to the success of Xi’s trillion-dollar global infrastructure project, the Belt and Road Initiative.

+Foreign Ministry spokesman Wang Wenbin said on May 8 that Xi would deliver a keynote speech at the summit, billed as China’s first major diplomatic event of the year, and that the leaders would jointly sign “important political documents”.

+“The heads of state will review the development of China-Central Asia relations and exchange views on China-Central Asia cooperation in various fields and major international and regional issues of common concern,” said Mr. Wang at a regular press briefing.

-Beijing adheres to a “good neighbor and friendship” policy towards Central Asia, Foreign Minister Qin Gang said during a meeting with regional counterparts in northwest Xi’ year last month.
+Beijing adheres to a policy of “good neighborliness and friendship” toward Central Asia, Foreign Minister Qin Gang said during a meeting with regional counterparts in Xi’an last month.

 But Russia’s influence has been increasingly challenged since its invasion of Ukraine, with Beijing courting Moscow’s traditional allies in the region.